 Thanks to another generous gift by long-term Semester in Detroit friend and U-M Alumnus, Ronald Siegel, Semester in Detroit is thrilled to announce the establishment of the Louis Siegel Memorial Fund.
-The Fund will provide awards to undergraduate students participating in the Semester in Detroit program who were born, or are children of those born, in a country other than the United States and are U.S. citizens or permanent residents.
-The Fund will prioritize students who are the first in their family to attend college.
+The Fund will be used to provide annual awards to undergraduate students participating in the Semester in Detroit program who were born in a country other than the United States or are the children of those born in a country other than the United States, with a preference for students who are the first in their family to attend college.

 Semester in Detroit greatly appreciates the long-standing support from Ron Siegel and the thoughtful inspiration and unique purpose for this new fund which is reflected in his own words: